-So far as the rest of the world is concerned the Mollymawks are a family of drifters, but in reality we are on a mission.
-Ever since the skipper first met his mate (long since promoted to Admiral) they have been on their way to Tierra del Fuego and the Chilean canals.
+So far as the rest of the world is concerned, the Mollymawks are a family of drifters, but in reality we are on a mission.
+Ever since the skipper first met his mate (long since promoted to Admiral) we have been on our way to Tierra del Fuego and the Chilean canals.

 Clearly – bearing in mind how long we’ve been NOT getting down to Patagonia – cruising, for the Mollymawks, is more about the lifestyle than the destination.
-I guess the nearest equivalent in land-locked terms would be a stone hut on the mountianside and five acres of farmland; but even then you’d still be subject to somebody’s law and order and to their rules about what you can and can’t build.
-And if you didn’t get on with the neighbours your only recourse would be to put your home on the market and look for another mountainside.
+I guess the nearest equivalent in land-locked terms would be a stone hut on the mountainside and five acres of farmland – but even then you’d still be subject to somebody’s law and order and to their rules about what you can and can’t build; and if you didn’t get on with the neighbours your only recourse would be to put your home on the market and look for another mountainside.